Spiral Scratch

-Spiral Scratch is an EP and the first release by the English punk rock band Buzzcocks.
-It was released on 29 January 1977.
-It is one of the earliest releases by a British punk band (preceded by The Damned's "New Rose" in October 1976, and both Sex Pistols' "Anarchy in the U.K." and the first two singles by The Vibrators in November 1976).
-The EP is the only Buzzcocks studio release with original singer Howard Devoto, who left shortly after its release to form one of the first post-punk bands, Magazine.
+Spiral Scratch is the debut EP by the English punk rock band Buzzcocks, released on 28 January 1977 through New Hormones.
+Spiral Scratch and the album Time's Up are the only Buzzcocks studio releases with original singer Howard Devoto, who left shortly after to form the post-punk band, Magazine.

-When reissued in 1979, it reached number 31 in the UK Singles Chart.
+When reissued in 1979, it reached number 31 in the UK singles chart.
 In 2017, it was at the top of the UK Physical Singles Chart after being re-issued on its 40th anniversary.
+Spiral Scratch has been cited as instrumental in the development of indie rock and the wider English independent music scene.

 Recording and release

 Buzzcocks recorded the tracks on 28 December 1976 at Dave Kent-Watson's Indigo Sound Studios in Manchester on 16-track Ampex tape.
 According to Devoto, "It took three hours [to record the tracks], with another two for mixing."
 Produced by Martin Hannett (credited as "Martin Zero"), the music was roughly recorded, insistently repetitive and energetic.

-The band, having no record label support, had to borrow £500 from their friends and families to pay for the record's production and manufacture.
+The band, having no record label support, had to borrow about £750 from their friends and families to pay for the record's production and manufacture.
 The EP was released on 29 January 1977 on the band's own New Hormones label, making Buzzcocks the first English punk group to establish an independent record label.
 Despite this, the disc quickly sold out its initial run of 1,000 copies, and went on to sell 16,000 copies, initially by mail order, but also with the help of the Manchester branch of the music chain store Virgin, whose manager took some copies and persuaded other regional branch managers to follow suit.